 It must have seemed to many such a bewildered refugee that the part of China north of the Qinling Mountains was lost forever to the barbarian hordes.
 In the end, though, a phenomenon almost unique to Chinese history asserted itself.
-Instead of taking over, the foreigners who started kingdoms in Northern Inner China were themselves gradually taken over by the people they had ostensibly conquered.
+Instead of remaking China, the foreigners who started kingdoms in Northern Inner China were themselves remade by the people they had ostensibly conquered.

-Speaking of which: the Silk Road, that slender thread binding East and West, continued to function throughout this era of division.
+Speaking of which: the Silk Road, that slender thread binding East and West, continued to exist throughout this era of division.
 If anything, the trade may have increased after the more easterly city of Constantinople replaced Rome as the supreme capital of Western civilization during the fourth century.
 But it is unclear whether any traders even at this stage made the full journey of some 4000 miles (6500 kilometers) between Constantinople and Inner China.
-It would seem that the majority of the trade continued to pass through the hands of middlemen, especially those who lived in the sprawling Persian Empire that lay in between the Byzantine Empire and China.
-Still, unlike the Romans the Byzantines did at least have a settled name for China: Serinda, which is derived from the Latin word for silk.
+It would seem that the vast majority of the trade at the very least still passed through the hands of middlemen, especially those who lived in the sprawling Persian Empire that lay in between the Byzantine Empire and China.
+Still, unlike the Romans the Byzantines did have a settled name for China: Serinda, which is derived from the Latin word for silk.

 Even in the absence of a strong central government, the Chinese guarded the age-old techniques of silk weaving, as well as the silkworms themselves and the mulberry plants upon which they fed, with all the care with which any modern corporation guards its most precious trade secrets.
-Nevertheless, in about 552 some enterprising Byzantine monks managed to smuggle all three back to their homeland.
+Nevertheless, in about 552 some enterprising Byzantine monks smuggled all three back to their homeland.
 A Byzantine chronicle claims that they hollowed out their walking sticks and hid some stolen silkworms there.
-Then they prevailed upon their Chinese hosts to give them a few small mulberry plants to decorate their chambers; the Chinese agreed to do so on the assumption that the monks would never be able to keep the plants alive on the long trek through the Gobi Desert.
-But this feat too they somehow accomplished, finding ways of watering them even when it meant that they themselves had to go thirsty.
+Then they prevailed upon their Chinese hosts to give them a few small mulberry plants; the Chinese agreed to do so on the assumption that the monks would never be able to keep the plants alive on the long trek through the Gobi Desert.
+But this feat they somehow managed to accomplish, finding ways of watering them even when it meant that they themselves had to go thirsty.

 Constantinople began to produce silk of its own shortly thereafter.
-The trade quickly became a major profit center for this increasingly beleaguered heir to the glory that had been Rome, reckoning as it was with the rise of Islam on its eastern flank among other pressures.
-But in contrast to the Byzantine Empire, it’s doubtful whether the theft was of much real economic importance to China.
+The trade quickly became a major profit center for this increasingly beleaguered heir to the glory that was Rome, reckoning as it was with the rise of Islam on its eastern and southern flanks among other pressures.
+By contrast, the theft was of little real economic importance to China.
 The relative trickle of silk that continued to reach the West from the East was still prized for its rarity and its supposedly better quality in comparison to the homegrown stuff.
 So, the Silk Road remained what it had always been: a trade in luxurious exotica for the well-heeled set.

 Some historians have made much of the parallels they notice between the East and the West during this time period.
-Most famously, Frederick John Teggart published in 1939 a briefly influential book called Rome and China: A Study of Correlations in Historical Events, whose thesis was that the collapse of the Han dynasty and the slower decline and fall of Rome were indelibly linked through the conduit of the steppe dwellers in between them.
-After all, Teggart observed, both China and Rome suffered the humiliation of seeing their capitals sacked by nomadic barbarians; surely this meant something.
+Most famously, Frederick John Teggart published in 1939 a briefly influential book called Rome and China: A Study of Correlations in Historical Events, whose thesis is that the collapse of the Han dynasty and the slower decline and fall of Rome were both precipitated by the peoples who lived in between them.
+After all, Teggart observes, both China and Rome suffered the humiliation of seeing their capitals sacked by nomadic barbarians; surely this means something.
 But his book is better at describing correlation than causation, and few historians give it much credence today.
 While it is true that China entered its own period of chaos and decline at roughly the same time as the Mediterranean world, it proved better at turning collapse into renewal; China’s cultural ebb tide lasted a comparatively brief four centuries.
 And then, while the West was just hunkering down in earnest for its long Middle Ages, Chinese civilization flowed forth again in torrential fashion to begin its most glorious period yet.